 Making your own elderberry syrup is incredibly quick & easy.
 Not only will you save a lot of money you will also avoid unnecessary additives that are commonly found in store bought brands including organic!
 Most syrups contain some sort of gum.
 Gums are known GI irritants & some have even been linked to cancer.
-My frustration with our food system is what led us on the path I am on now.
+My frustration with our food system is what led me on the path I am on now.
 I have my own native elderberry bushes that are in my mini orchard.
 It's a battle between me & the birds as to who will get to the ripe berries first.
 What I do manage to collect, I dry for future elderberry syrup.
 Making my own organic elderberry syrup is just another part of my homesteading lifestyle.
 While it is just about impossible to be entirely self sufficient, I do believe it is wise not to be entirely dependent on outside sources.

 Elderberry syrup is commonly taken as a natural health tonic.
 It is an all natural anti-viral.
 Did you know that the Flu is a viral infection not a bacterial infection?
 This is why antibiotics are useless in attempting to treat the flu.
-We wouldn't dream of telling you elderberry syrup is a cure for the flu, but we do recommend giving it a try the next time you feel you are getting sick.
+I wouldn't dream of telling you elderberry syrup is a cure for the flu, but I do recommend giving it a try the next time you feel you are getting sick.
 You can also take it year round as an immunity booster.

 Elderberries have antiviral properties.

 Cinnamon has antiseptic & antibacterial properties.

 Cloves have antimicrobial, antifungal, antiseptic, & antiviral properties.